muckelba/poracleWiki/v4/install/manual.md

    exit
    ```

-Alternatively, you can grant your user access from anywhere:
+Alternatively, you can grant your user access from anywhere.
+This allows for remote connections regardless of the originating IP / hostname.
+Unless you have a need for remote access you should not allow the user to connect from any address.
    ```sql
    CREATE DATABASE poracle;
    CREATE USER 'poracleuser'@'%' IDENTIFIED BY 'poraclePassword';